massle/cpddl/README.md

 And then re-build the whole library.

 ## References
-The inference of fact-alternating mutex groups is described in
+The inference of **fact-alternating mutex groups** (pddl/famgroup.h) is described in
  - Daniel Fišer, Antonín Komenda.
 Fact-Alternating Mutex Groups for Classical Planning, JAIR 61: 475-521 (2018)

+The inference of **lifted fact-alternating mutex groups** (pddl/lifted\_mgroup\*.h) is described in
+- Daniel Fišer.
+Lifted Fact-Alternating Mutex Groups and Pruned Grounding of Classical Planning Problems, AAAI 2020

 Please refer to these papers when documenting work that uses the corresponding parts of cpddl.